Shuppin/Inverse-Kinematics-Demo/README.md

 ## Installation

-You can either download a prebuilt version of the program by clicking [here (link pending)](), or run the program from source.
+You can either download a prebuilt version of the program by clicking [here](https://github.com/Shuppin/Inverse-Kinematics-Demo/releases/tag/v1.0), or run the program from source.

 ### Running from source